Engineering Notes by Oriental Motor

 Achieving sensor reduction and battery-less with a mechanical multi-rotation absolute sensor

-With the αSTEP AZ Series technology, external sensors such as the home position can be reduced, contributing to reduced wiring and a compact configuration.
-Since the mechanical multi-rotation absolute sensor <ABZO sensor> is used, absolute position information is retained even if the power supply is shut off due to an emergency stop or power failure during positioning operation.
-Since it is mechanical by nature, no battery is required for data retention.
-There is no need to worry about battery purchase costs, operational troubles, or maintenance intervals.
-In addition, the AZ series motor itself can be used as a sensor to monitor the robot's status numerically.
+All motors, actuators, and drivers used on the SCARA robot are from the same αSTEP AZ Series product family, so precision is guaranteed.
+With the same battery-free absolute encoder technology, external sensors on all axes can be eliminated, contributing to reduced wiring and a compact configuration.
+Absolute position information is retained even if the power supply is shut off due to an emergency stop or power failure during positioning operation.
+There is no need to worry about battery costs, operational troubles, or maintenance.
+In addition, the status of each axis can be monitored by the drivers.

 Mechanical Absolute Encoder